vlang-association/blog/content/blog/is-v-orm-direction-right.md

 And about the development.
-Because any V ORM expression is an expression of V, to add, for example, the `like` operator, you need to add a new operator to the language itself and prohibit it from working outside of the V ORM.
+Because any V ORM expression is an expression of V, to add, for example, the `like` operator, you need to add a new operator to the language itself and prohibit it from working outside the V ORM.

 I think if V ORM were not part of cgen, then everything would have been simpler.
 It generates complex C code that is difficult to maintain.